Learning in Games with Cumulative Prospect Theoretic Preferences: Calibrated learning in games

 \subsection{Mediated Games}

-In example~\ref{ex: nonconvergence_calib}, the fact that action 0 is player $1$'s best reaction to the distributions $\mu_{odd}$ and $\mu_{even}$, but not to $\mu_{unif}$, plays an essential role in showing both the non-convexity of the set $C(\Gamma^*)$ and the non-convergence of calibrated learning to the set $C(\Gamma^*)$.
-We now describe a convex extension of the set $C(\Gamma)$ and establish the convergence of the empirical distribution of action play to this extended set.
-It turns out that this extended set of equilibria also has a game theoretic interpretation, as follows.
+In example~\ref{ex: nonconvergence_calib}, the fact that action 0 is player $1$'s best reaction to the distributions ${\mu}_{odd}$ and ${\mu}_{even}$, but not to ${\mu}_{unif}$, plays an essential role in showing the non-convexity of the set $C(\Gamma^*)$ in the $2$-player game $\Gamma^*$, and the fact that action 0 is player $1$'s best reaction to the distributions $\tilde{\mu}_{odd}$ and $\tilde{\mu}_{even}$, but not to $\tilde{\mu}_{unif}$, helps us in showing the non-convergence of calibrated learning to the set $C(\tilde{\Gamma}^*)$ in the $3$-player game $\tilde{\Gamma}^*$. \black We now describe a convex extension of the set $C(\Gamma)$ in a general finite $n$-person game $\Gamma$, and establish the convergence of the empirical distribution of action play to this extended set when each player plays the best reaction to her assessment at each step and her assessment scheme is calibrated with respect to the sequence of action profiles of her opponents.
+It turns out that this extended set of equilibria also has a game-theoretic interpretation, as follows.
 Suppose we add a signal system $(B_i)_{i \in [n]}$ to a game $\Gamma$, where each $B_i$ is a finite set.
+(In Appendix~\ref{app: polish_signal_space}, we study what happens when we relax the assumption that the sets $B_i$ are finite and show that in a certain sense it is enough to consider only finite signal sets.)
 Suppose there is a mediator who sends a signal $b_i \in B_i$ to player $i$.
-Let $B = \Pi_{i \in [n]} B_i$ be the set of all signal profiles $b = (b_i)_{i \in [n]}$ and $B_{-i} = \Pi_{j \neq i} B_j$ denote the set of signal profiles $b_{-i}$ of all players except player $i$.
-Let $\tilde \Gamma := (\Gamma, (B_i)_{i \in [n]})$ denote such a game with signal system.
+Let $B := \Pi_{i \in [n]} B_i$ be the set of all signal profiles $b = (b_i)_{i \in [n]}$, and let $B_{-i} := \Pi_{j \neq i} B_j$ denote the set of signal profiles $b_{-i}$ of all players except player $i$.
+Let $\tilde \Gamma := (\Gamma, (B_i)_{i \in [n]})$ denote such a game with a signal system.
 We call it a \emph{mediated game}.
 The mediator is characterized by a distribution $\psi \in \Delta(B)$ that we call the \emph{mediator distribution}.
 Thus, the mediator draws a signal profile $b = (b_i)_{i \in [n]}$ from the mediator distribution $\psi$ and sends signal $b_i$ to player $i$.
-In the definition of a correlated equilibrium the set $B_i$ is restricted to be the set of actions $A_i$ for each player $i$.
+Let $\psi_i$ denote the marginal probability distribution on $B_i$ induced by $\psi$, and for $b_i$ such that $\psi_i(b_i) > 0$, let $\psi_{-i}(\cdot | b_i)$ denote the conditional probability distribution on $B_{-i}$.
+In the definition of a correlated equilibrium, the set $B_i$ is restricted to be the set of actions $A_i$ for each player $i$.

 A \emph{randomized strategy} for any player $i$ is given by a function $\sigma_i : B_i \to \Delta(A_i)$ and a \emph{randomized strategy profile} $\sigma = (\sigma_1,\dots,\sigma_n)$ gives the randomized strategy for all players.
 We define the \emph{best response set} of player $i$ to a randomized strategy profile $\sigma$ and a mediator distribution $\psi$ as